FennellPamela-FS/8-hope/docs/research/R3-Notes.md

 <br>

 ## Sub-Topic 3 - SWOT Analysis
-A review of how to apply a SWOT analysis to this project
+A SWOT analysis is a dynamic tool apply to this project and to review as you progress with your project.
+Revisit to assess initial assumptions to see if they still hold and to identify new opportunities and threats.

 **Strengths:**